ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 something interesting and call it a day.
 This is ok if you're still learning the language, framework, or library.
-The problem in following tutorials, however, is that you only learn on a shallow level, and it doesn't look that good on a resume, either.
+The problem in following tutorials, however, is that you only learn on a shallow level, and it doesn't look that good on a resume either.
 That said, not everything you do has to be done towards crafting a great resume.

 Following tutorials helps get a quick glance at what's possible and the